 Uric acid: Whether or not you need to lower your uric acid level depends on whether it is causing problems.
 The main issue with a high uric acid level is the possibility of having gout attacks.
 If you are not having negative effects from the elevated uric acid then it is called "asymptomatic hyperuricaemia" and it is generally not felt to be necessary to treat it.
 Follow-up with your doctor to discuss. ...Read more

 Uric acid diet: Tart cherry juice is effective; avoid organ meats; fatty meats and alcohol will elevate uric acid.
 Avoid these.
-Also, drink at least 3 liters fluid per day - this may enhance uric acid excretion - and if you incline diet successfully to mostly whole grain, fruit, and veggies, using white fish and egg white for protein, then uric acid levels will come down. ...Read moreSee 1 more doctor answer
+Also, drink at least 3 liters fluid per day - this may enhance uric acid excretion - and if you incline your diet successfully to mostly whole grain, fruit, and veggies, using white fish and egg white for protein, then your uric acid levels will come down. ...Read moreSee 1 more doctor answer

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How to lower high uric acid?